"Archives

 related products or services into a special combination

 offer.
-But limit your customer's decision to "Yes" or "No".
+But limit your customer's decision to "Yes"

 Don't include an option to buy the items separately.